figueroajulian/poc-jmeter/README.md

   <img src='./.assets/jf-automation-testing.jpg' width='200' align="center">
 </p>

-An Open Source Java application designed to measure performance and load test applications.
+Apache JMeter, an Open Source Java application designed to measure performance and load test applications.

 ## What Is It?